dtnitsch/llm-web-parser/LAUNCH_STRATEGY.md

 ---

 **Good luck!
 This tool deserves attention.
-The benchmark speaks for itself: 5 seconds for 40 URLs is production-grade performance.**
+The benchmark speaks for itself: under 4 seconds for 40 URLs on a laptop is production-grade performance.**